-As of December 31, 2020, we had no future minimum lease payments under non-cancelable operating lease commitments.
+As of March 31, 2021, we had no future minimum lease payments under non-cancelable operating lease commitments.
 We enter into contracts in the normal course of business with CMOs, CROs and other third parties for the manufacture of our product candidates and to support clinical trials and preclinical research studies and testing and for other purposes.
 These contracts are generally cancelable by us.
 Payments due upon cancellation generally consist only of payments for services provided or expenses incurred, including noncancelable obligations of our service providers, up to the date of cancellation.
-These payments are not included in the preceding table as the amount and timing of such payments are not known.